sverkoye/meta-dac-sdk/README.md

 Netflix DAC app needs several things in order to build:
 * netflix source tarball
 * meta-rdk-netflix repo
-* playready headers from officially licensed playeady SDK
+* playready headers from officially licensed playeady SDK.
+Howto get the playready-sdk.zip?

-The actually run the netflix DAC app, it also requires a correct netflix vault file on the host under /opt/netflix-binfile.bin.

-Howto get playready-sdk.zip?
   * install your licensed playready SDK on your PC
   * zip the installed Device_PK_xxxx dir.
 Update/check the values for PV and ZIP_SUBDIR in meta-dac-sdk/recipes-core/playready-headers/playready-headers_4.2.bb

+To actually run the netflix DAC app, it also requires a correct netflix vault file on the host under /opt/netflix-binfile.bin.

 Extra setup steps:
 >